-A crew led by LCATS employees, along with the help and input of Licking County Planning Commission employees, have installed over 100 Foothills and Hidden Legends Pathfinder Route signs along the routes for wayfinding purposes.
+A crew led by LCATS employees, along with the help and input of Licking County Planning Commission employees, have installed directional wayfinding signage for 3 complete Pathfinder Routes to date.
 The wayfinding signs can be used to travel both directions of the routes.
-The Buckeye Frontier Pathfinder Route’s signs have not been installed yet, but LCATS will be working with the goal to install them by the end of 2017.
-There is also a goal to create additional routes in the future.
+Sign installation is a continuing process for the 5 remaining routes that traverse the county.
 These routes have been preliminarily planned and can be seen on our interactive Pathfinder Routes map noted as "Coming Soon".

 The first completed route is the Foothills Pathfinder Route.
 It is roughly 44 miles in length and travels from Utica to Hanover here in Licking County, OH.
 This route highlights the Northeastern area of the county.
 The majority of the Western side of the county was mostly glaciated and the ends, or moraines, of the glaciated area left impressions and a rolling hills effect.
 This effect gradually changes from the point at which the Foothills Pathfinder route begins.